KabodGarments/Quiz/README.md

 ## Technologies Used

-_{The  Business logic uses Javasript, jQuery, while the user interphase uses CSS and Bootstarp.
-All these tools are layed out on a basic HTML5 Skeleton}_
+_The  Business logic uses Javasript, jQuery, while the user interphase uses CSS and Bootstarp.
+All these tools are layed out on a basic HTML5 Skeleton_

 ### Legal

-*{This is boilerplate legal language.
+*This is boilerplate legal language.
 Read through it, and if you like it, use it.
-There are other license agreements online, but you can generally copy and paste this.}*
+There are other license agreements online, but you can generally copy and paste this.*

-Copyright (c) 2019 **_{Nick Waweru}_**
+Copyright (c) 2019 **_Nick Waweru_**

 This software is licensed under the MIT license.